Travel Guide France

 The importance of these traditions is felt deeply by the French state, which fights to preserve and develop its culture perhaps harder than any other country in the world.
 Private companies, which also strive to maintain French traditions in arenas as diverse as haute couture, pottery and, of course, food, are perfect examples of this.
 The fruits of these efforts are evident in the subsidized arts, notably the film industry, and in the lavishly endowed and innovative museums and galleries.
 From colonial history to fishing techniques, aeroplane design to textiles, and migrant shepherds to manicure, an array of impressive collections can be found across the nation.
 Inevitably, however, first place must go to the fabulous displays of fine art in Paris, a city which has nurtured more than its fair share of the finest creative artists of the last century and a half, both French – Monet and Matisse for example – and foreign, such as Picasso and Van Gogh.

 French cuisine is as varied as it's landscape, as the creator of the Michelin Star, France takes its food reputation seriously.
-Dive in deep to France's food and drink culture, that will have you eager to travel to France as soon as you can.
+Dive in deep to France's

 From traditional village boulangeries cooking fresh bread and croissants to high-class restaurants, you'll notice the always pleasant aroma of delicious dishes being cooked.
 Popular recipes to look out for include ratatouille, bourguignon and crepes.
 Drink-wise, France boasts some of the best wines, and of course, there is Champagne.